 At Tidemill, we are dedicated to developing and maintaining a positive and enthused reading culture for our pupils.
 We celebrate reading through various classroom incentives including ‘Readers of the Week’.
 We also hold an annual World Book Week celebration where pupils and teachers all come to school dressed as their favourite book characters.
 The week also involves workshops, visits from published authors and book fairs.
 The costumes for World Book Day get better and better every year and our annual catwalk is quite the spectacle.

-In EYFS, all pupils are provided with weekly home packs.
+In EYFS, all pupils are provided with weekly home Reading packs.
 These packs contain a story book, puppets and an activity card related to the story for parents to share and discuss with their children.
 EYFS pupils also receive daily story time and all Reception pupils are listened to at least once a week by their teachers.

-In KS1 and KS2 daily guided reading takes place in small, focused groups in order to enable teachers to provide pupils with the support and challenge they need in order to develop their reading capabilities.
+In KS1 and KS2 daily guided reading takes place in small, focused groups in order to enable teachers to provide pupils with the support and challenge they need to develop their reading capabilities.